 The western blackheaded budworm (Acleris gloverana) is a defoliator of western hemlock.
-Outbreaks periodically occur on the coast of BC every eight to 15 years and last three to five years, defoliating extensive areas.
+Outbreaks periodically occur on the coast of BC every eight to 15 years and last three to five years.
 The most serious outbreaks consistently occur on Haida Gwaii and on northern Vancouver Island.
+2024-27 COASTAL TSA FOREST HEALTH STRATEGY PAGE 23 OF 93